 Nearly half of the Division’s lawyers bring cases against those who violate pollution-control laws.
 This work requires the Division to adhere to statutes such as the Clean Air Act, Clean Water Act, and Comprehensive Environmental Response, Compensation, and Liability Act (or “Superfund”).
 The Division’s Sections that carry out this work include the Environmental Crimes Section, Environmental Enforcement Section, and Environmental Defense Section.
 ENRD routinely cooperates with state and local law enforcement officials in prosecuting pollution cases.
+As part of criminal prosecutions, ENRD provides assistance to victims of pollution crimes and other environmental crimes and supports professionals who assist these victims.
 The Division also regularly provides faculty for state environmental criminal enforcement training, frequently working with the four regional environmental enforcement associations: the Northeast Environmental Project, the Southeast Environmental Enforcement Network, the Midwest Environmental Enforcement Association, and the Western States Project.
 Working with U.S. Attorneys’ Offices and state and local law enforcement agencies, ENRD has promoted the formation of regional environmental crimes task forces.
 Additionally, ENRD has partnered with the National Association of Attorneys General (NAAG) to increase federal-state cooperation on environmental enforcement cases.
 These efforts have helped ensure that federal and state enforcement efforts complement, rather than compete with, each other.

 The Division oversees the acquisition of land by eminent domain for the federal government.
 This important work, undertaken by authority of Congress, involves the acquisition of land for important national projects such as establishment of national parks, construction of federal buildings including courthouses, and securing military training sites.
 The Division’s Land Acquisition Section carries out this work.